How to Protect Couch Cushions from Kids, Pets, and Spills

 Quick cleaning methods help prevent permanent stains on couch cushions.

-Use Baking Soda for Smells
+Use Baking Soda for Odors

-Use Mild Cleaner
+Use Mild Soap Solution

 DIY Stain Treatment